-I spend time on Google Maps finding out where I want to go, the distances between towns, the location of possible hotels, and the exact whereabouts of the activities we want to see and do.
+I spend LOTS of time on Google Maps finding out where I want to go, the distances between towns, the location of possible hotels, and the exact whereabouts of the activities we want to see and do.

-(I can spend hours and hours and hours on Google Maps, but that’s because researching travel is my favourite hobby!).
+(I spend hours and hours and hours on Google Maps, but that’s because researching travel is my favourite hobby!).

 Then I call the hotel direct to see if they can do a better deal on price or inclusions.
 (This is my tip of the day.)

 I love to use booking sites where I can book now and pay later where possible, as this gives me the flexibility to change dates if necessary when an epic flight deal appears.

 I can’t vouch for the cleanliness of the beds, or the linen and that makes me feel icky.